 Young Historian's Workshop – State Library of Queensland

-In January 2018, the Premier's Anzac Prize students attended a two-day workshop at the State Library of Queensland.
-The students and chaperones were given the opportunity for a behind-the-scenes tour of the library and completed their research on service men and women who served for Australia with the assistance of a group of mentors from the state library.
-Their service person research now has a home on the State Library of Queensland website as a Historypin.
+In January, the Premier's Anzac Prize students attend a 2-day workshop at the State Library of Queensland.
+The students and chaperones are given the opportunity for a behind-the-scenes tour of the library and complete their research on service men and women who served for Australia with the assistance of a group of mentors from the state library.

 Historypin – State Library of Queensland